0x5eba/Video-Meeting/README.md

 Video Meeting is a video conference website that lets you stay in touch with all your friends.

-Developed with MERN (MongoDB, Express, ReactJS, Node.js) stack.
+Developed with ReactJS, Node.js, SocketIO.

 ### Website
 Try Video Meeting here [video.sebastienbiollo.com](https://video.sebastienbiollo.com)